Unwanted Advances and Retaliation for Rejection

 The retaliation may also take the form of an unwelcome move to another job or division after reporting the harassment to move the complainant away from the harasser.

-Console Mattiacci Law, LLC ǀ Philadelphia Unwanted Advances
+Console Mattiacci Law, LLC ǀ Philadelphia and New Jersey Unwanted Advances

 "...I am truly grateful for all of the help, assistance, understanding and professional skills garnered on my behalf during this time.